asantos00/website/content/blog/deno/series-introduction.md

 Best,

-*If there is any topic you're interested in reading (or writing) about, I'd be happy to write it down myself, or to contribute to anything you're writing on the subject.*
+*If there is any Deno related topic you're interested in reading or writing about, I'd be happy to help.*